magpiemodel/magpiemodel.github.io/_tutorials/t01_git.md

     solution: "1.
 Open a browser and visit <https://github.com/magpiemodel/magpie>.
                2. (If not:) Sign-in (or first sign-up) in github.
-               3. Find the fork symbol in the upper right corner and click on it to create a fork of the magpie repository on your on account.
+               3. Find the fork symbol in the upper right corner and click on it to create a fork of the magpie repository on your on account."
   - task: "Visit your fork and clone the repository at your machine."
     solution: "1.
 Visit your own fork under <https://github.com/<your_github_account>/magpie> or find 'magpie' on your github account page.